 First things first, don’t give up on your corkscrew.
 Gently work the corkscrew’s spiral thread (the bit that looks like a pig’s tail, otherwise known as a worm), back into what’s left of the cork in the bottle.
 This time make sure the worm works its way through the entirety of the cork (you didn’t do this the first time did you?).
 Then try to pull the cork out again.

 It may be the case at this stage that what’s left of the cork crumbles into the wine (this mostly happens with older bottles – corks are like bodies, they become brittle with age).

 If this happens, don’t have a breakdown.
 Your ultimate objective is to make sure the wine pours clear and bright.
-You can do this by decanting the wine through muslin (or a tea strainer, or a fine sieve) into a decanter (or a jug, or any receptacle that’s large enough to hold 75cl of wine).
+You can do this by decanting the wine through muslin or a wine funnel with a mesh, or even a tea strainer or small sieve into a decanter (or a jug, or any receptacle that’s large enough to hold 75cl of wine).
 If what you’ve decanted into isn’t quite The Thing for your table (i.e. you’ve used your cafetiere), you can always simply double decant the wine (pouring it back into its original bottle), ideally using a funnel, safe in the knowledge that this is a practice often employed in our wine tasting events and by swanky sommeliers (see our earlier article on wine decanting on this site).
 If you are double decanting, remember to clean the empty wine bottle with mineral water before pouring the wine back into it.

 After this, stand down!
-Your job is done, and your wine is grateful.
+Your job is done.